 Not all smart bulbs are created equal.
-Each brand comes with its own requirements, its own set of controllable features, and its own compatibility with certain other devices and automated systems.
+Each brand comes with its requirements, controllable features, and compatibility with other devices and automated systems.

-Here’s a step-by-step guide to know more about how to install smart light bulbs via Bluetooth, Wi-Fi, and Zigbee.
+Here’s a step-by-step guide on installing smart light bulbs via Bluetooth, Wi-Fi, and Zigbee.

 The benefits of using smart bulbs